imkevinkuo/human-gait/README.md

 <img src="https://raw.githubusercontent.com/imkevinkuo/human-gait/master/imgs/pixelsum.png" width="60%">

 ## Vertical position and velocity
 To determine vertical position of the subject, we calculate the geometric center of the head.
+Neck cutoff is determined by the pair of opposing black pixels with shortest distance, and the row values of all white pixels above the cutoff are averaged.
 <img src="https://raw.githubusercontent.com/imkevinkuo/human-gait/master/imgs/00094.png" width="20%">
 <img src="https://raw.githubusercontent.com/imkevinkuo/human-gait/master/imgs/00001red.png" width="20%">
 Vertical position vs. time: